etienne-graveyard/kiip/README.md

 # Kiip

-> A CRDT based database
+> An offline-first database (using Hybrid Logical Clock & Merkle Tree)